jordanhalase/pdpoolalloc/README.md

 ## How to use
 You modify the source code and incorporate it into your project.
 This project is nothing more than a starting template, as the correctness of building an object pool from scratch is difficult to determine.

+You should never modify an object's `next` or `prev` pointers.
+They are maintained by the pool.

 Iterating the pool is easy.
 It is a doubly linked list.
 ```c
 struct Object *elem;